contactandyc/another-c-library/12_red_black_tree.md

 };
 ```

-This requires 8 bytes (on a 64 bit machine) for the color and 8 bytes for the parent.
+This requires 8 bytes (on a 64-bit machine) for the color and 8 bytes for the parent.
 Since pointers to structures are typically aligned, we can use the 0 bit of the parent for the color and save 8 bytes per node structure.
 Our new structure will look like.

 ```c
 struct node_s {